-More than 30 years ago – in 1979 – Milton Friedman and his wise Rose Friedman published the book Free to Choose, in which they make a (compelling) claim in favor of returning authority to the free market by taking it away from the government.
-The arguments they come up with for defending this claim are profoundly grounded in empirical evidence, pointing at the inefficient and unequal spending of tax payers’ money on the “big” issues of society (healthcare, Social Security, public assistance etc.).
-I want to zoom in at the expenditures on public education, and in particular on the immoral and degrading effect this can have on citizens.
+More than 30 years ago – in 1979 – Milton Friedman and his wise Rose Friedman published the book Free to Choose, in which they made a (compelling) claim in favor of handing over authority to the free market, and taking it away from the government.
+The arguments they come up are profoundly grounded in empirical evidence, pointing at the inefficient and unequal spending of tax payers’ money on the ‘big issues’ of society (healthcare, Social Security, public assistance etc.).
+I want to focus at the expenditures on public education, about which the Friedmans say a lot, and in particular on the immoral and degrading effect this can have on citizens.

-We human beings are intelligent creatures.
+We humans are intelligent creatures.
 Some are – without a doubt – better equipped (mentally) for dealing with the whims of the free market than others, but still almost all of us are reasonably capable of fulfilling our needs in life.
-We can go the supermarket by ourselves, deciding for ourselves what we want to eat for breakfast and dinner; the government doesn’t have to do this for us.
-We can decide for ourselves how we want to spend our leisure time, whether we want to go the movies or not; we don’t need the government to decide this for us.
-Not only because the government cannot know what each one of us wants – therefore inevitably being inefficient in the spending of its (read: our) resources – but also because we know that we are intelligent human beings, very much capable of making our own decisions in life.
+We can go the supermarket by ourselves, decide for ourselves what we want to eat for breakfast and dinner, and much more.
+The government doesn’t have to do this for us.
+We can decide for ourselves how we want to spend our leisure time: whether we want to go the movies or not.
+We don’t need the government to decide this for us.
+Not only because the government cannot know what each one of us wants – therefore inevitably being inefficient in the spending of its – or our – resources – but also because we know that we are intelligent beings, very much capable of making our own decisions in life.

 And this intelligence of ours doesn’t have to confine itself to mundane decisions like how to spend our free time.
-We are equally competent in deciding for ourselves how we want to spend our money on more pressing issues in life: what hospital we want to attend, whether to assist our loved ones financially whenever the need arises, and what school our children should attend.
-These issues are so important for our well-being – and our children’s – that, instead of putting the government in charge of these decisions, we should be the ones choosing what we consider to be best for our – and our children’s – future.
+We are equally competent in deciding for ourselves how we want to spend our money on more pressing issues in life: what hospital we want to attend, whether to assist our loved ones financially whenever the need might arise, and what school our children should attend.
+These issues are of such importance to our well-being – and our children’s – that, instead of putting the government in charge of these decisions, we should be the ones choosing what we consider to be best for our, and our children’s, future.

-In 1979, the Friedmans noticed an upward trend in the government taking control of so many of these decisions – decisions that have a relatively big impact upon our financial resources.
+In 1979, the Friedmans noticed an upward trend in the government taking control of many of these decisions – decisions that, by the way, have a relatively big impact upon our financial resources.
 The most striking example of this might be the public financing of (elementary, secondary and higher) education.
-In 1979, the average US citizen paid $2000 per child attending public education, even though not everyone’s child – assuming that you even had a child – made use of public educational resources.
-The Friedmans found this state of affairs harming to the right of each individual to decide where to spent his money at, including the decision to put his child at a privately financed educational institution.
+In 1979, the average US citizen paid 2.000 dollars per child that attended public education, even though not everyone’s child – assuming that you even have children – made use of public educational resources.
+The Friedmans found this state of affairs harming to the right of each individual to decide where to spend his money at, including the option to put one’s child at a privately financed educational institution.

-Therefore they came up with a “voucher plan”, a plan in which every US citizen would – per child – get a voucher exchangeable for a certain amount of money ($2000, $1500 or $1000) they could cash in only if their child would attend an appropriate educational institution.
-This voucher plan would come in the place of the tax each US citizen was obliged to pay, irrespective of them having children and irrespective of their children attending a public educational institution.
+Therefore they came up with a ‘voucher plan’: a plan in which every US citizen would – per child they have – get a voucher exchangeable for a certain amount of money – let’s say 2.000 dollars.
+They could cash in this voucher only if their child would attend an appropriate educational institution.
+This voucher plan would come in the place of the tax each US citizen is obliged to pay, irrespective of them having children and irrespective of their children attending a public educational institution.
 This plan would make sure that only the ones making use of pubic educational services would be charged, thereby excluding the non-using part of society.

-The Friedmans made – primarily – financial arguments in favor of their voucher plan, saying that – on the whole – public educational costs would remain the same, and that parent’s would use their increase in autonomy for finding the school that best suited the needs of their children.
+The Friedmans made – primarily – financial arguments in favor of their voucher plan, saying that – on the whole – public educational costs would remain the same, and that parents would use their increase in autonomy to find the school that best suited the needs of their children.
 The relatively free market that would be created on the basis of the voucher plan, would improve the quality of both public and private education.
-I believe – however – that one argument in favor of the voucher plan, and the free market in general, has not received the attention it deserved – at least not in the Friedmans’ Free to Choose.
-And that is the argument of human intelligence.
+I believe, however, that one argument in favor of the voucher plan, and the free market in general, has not received the attention it deserved – at least not in the Friedmans’ Free to Choose.
+And that argument has to do with human intelligence.

-As pointed at before, humans are – for the biggest part – perfectly capable of deciding for themselves where to spend their money at.
-We wouldn’t want anyone else to do our groceries and schedule our leisure time for us – at least not for money.
-However, that is exactly what the government does when it comes down to public education.
-The government proclaims that – as Friedman explains – it is the only actor possessing the professional knowledge required for deciding what’s best for our children – thereby implying that they are indispensable in order for our children to receive a qualitatively good education.
+As pointed at above, humans are – for the biggest part – perfectly capable of deciding for themselves where to spend their money at.
+We wouldn’t want anyone else to do our groceries or schedule our leisure time for us – at least not for (our) money.
+But that is exactly what the government does when it comes down to public education.
+The government proclaims that – as the Friedmans explain – it is the only actor possessing the professional knowledge required for deciding what is best for our children – thereby implying that they are indispensable in order for our children to receive a qualitatively good education.

-What this claim comes down to is the government saying – or not saying – that we (“the crowd”) don’t understand what’s important and what’s not in regard to our children’s education, and that – because of that – they should step in and release us of this impossible duty of ours.
+What this claim comes down to is the government saying – or not saying – that we (‘the crowd’) don’t understand what is important and what is not in regard to our children’s education, and that – because of that – they should step in and release us of this impossible duty of ours.
 We don’t understand what to do, but luckily they do.
 They are the father looking out for us, protecting us from doing harm to our children and to the rest of society.

 I find this an insult to the basic level of intelligence the majority of the people has.
-We very well think to know what’s important in our children’s education – likely better than the government, since – in contrast to the government – we know our children.
+We very well believe to know what is important in our children’s education – probably much better than the government, since, in contrast to the government, we know our children.
 Thus besides all the financial benefits of the voucher plan, by returning autonomy to the Average Joe, a voucher plan is required for respecting people’s intelligence.
-It’s – just like driving a car – a right each parent should be endowed with, if only the necessary condition (the having of children, that is) is met.
 After all, we are no fools, are we?